 Joy and Stuart Dahlgren of UK Sailmakers in Sidney BC own the Santa Cruz 70, Westerly.
-With an overall length of 68 feet, beam of 15 feet, and draft of 10.5 feet Westerly is an eye catcher when at the dock in front of the Fairmont Empress Hotel or on the Swiftsure racecourse.
+With an overall length of 68 feet, beam of 15 feet, and draft of 10.5 feet Westerly is an eye catcher when at the Victoria Inner Harbour dock or on the Swiftsure racecourse.
 A displacement of only 24,000 pounds enables the experienced crew to sail fast and smart.

 Dahlgrens are the fifth owners of this boat, which was originally called Mongoose, built for Paul Simonsen of San Francisco.
 At the age of 10, Mongoose was acquired by Robert Saielli who campaigned her on the west coast and Great Lakes until about 2005.
 Dennis Conner owned the boat for about two years and subsequently sold it to a family team in Newport Beach, California.
 It appears this Santa Cruz 70 was a bit more boat than this family team could adequately campaign and maintenance waned.
 Joy and Stuart purchased the boat, now called Westerly, in 2011 and had it transported by truck to Victoria, unable to make the uphill trip under sail.
 This decision to ship rather than sail turned out to have been a wise decision as the mast collar and chain plates were severely damaged from corrosion and galvanic interaction with the deck.